shrubb/box-convolutions/README.md

 Single-box-conv network (from `test-mnist.py`) learns patterns on MNIST
 </p>

-# Work in Progress

-**Sorry, the code isn't ready yet** :slightly_frowning_face: I intend to finish porting the layer to PyTorch in early January.

-CPU version is out.
-GPU will be there soon.

-<sup>If you are REALLY curious, the actual implementation used for experiments can be found [here](https://github.com/shrubb/integral-layer).
-But please, please, don't use it.
-It's undocumented and is in Torch7 (Lua).<sup>

 # What This Is

-This will be a PyTorch implementation of the box convolution layer as introduced in the 2018 NeurIPS [paper](https://papers.nips.cc/paper/7859-deep-neural-networks-with-box-convolutions):
+This is a PyTorch implementation of the box convolution layer as introduced in the 2018 NeurIPS [paper](https://papers.nips.cc/paper/7859-deep-neural-networks-with-box-convolutions):

 Burkov, E., & Lempitsky, V. (2018) **Deep Neural Networks with Box Convolutions**. *Advances in Neural Information Processing Systems 31*, 6214-6224.